dotnet/MQTTnet/README.md

 * Extensible communication channels (e.g. In-Memory, TCP, TCP+TLS, WS)
 * Lightweight (only the low level implementation of MQTT, no overhead)
 * Performance optimized (processing ~70.000 messages / second)*
-* Uniform API over all versions of MQTT protocol
+* Uniform API across all supported versions of the MQTT protocol
 * Interfaces included for mocking and testing
 * Access to internal trace messages
 * Unit tested (~120 tests)